Sony Xperia Z3 Compact

 The Sony Xperia Z3 Compact is an Android smartphone produced by Sony.
-As part of the Z Series, the Z3 Compact is a scaled-down version of the Sony Xperia Z3 and was unveiled during a press conference in IFA 2014 on 4 September 2014.
+As part of the Z Series, the Z3 Compact was unveiled during a press conference in IFA 2014 on 4 September 2014 and belongs to Sony's handset lineup of the second half of 2014, which includes the flagship Xperia Z3 and the entry-level Xperia C3.
 Like the preceding Z1 Compact (as no Z2 Compact was produced), the Z3 Compact is water-proof with an IP rating of IP65 and IP68.
 The phone features a new display, a Qualcomm Snapdragon 801 processor, and has the ability to record 4K videos.

 Design

 The Z3 Compact is designed with what Sony describes as "omni-balance", which is focused on balance and symmetry.
 Instead of a metal frame, the phone has curved edges and translucent plastic with tempered glass on the front and back.
 Measuring 8.6 mm thick, the device is thicker than the Z3, but is lighter, weighing at 129 g, due to its smaller size.